-12.13 Except as provided below, upon termination of employment accumulated, unusedAny sick leave appearing on the employee's record in the Human Resources Department that is accrued and unused upon the ratification date of this Agreement shall be converted to additional service credit for determining pension benefits, except as provided below.
-Each such day of unused sick leave shall be converted to one (1) full day of additional employment or service credit.
+12.13 Any sick leave appearing on the employee's record in the Human Resources Department that is accrued and unused upon the ratification date of this Agreementon or before June 30, 2013 shall be converted to additional service credit for determining pension benefits, except as provided below.
+Each such day of unused sick leave shall be converted to one (1) full day of additional employment service credit.
 For service earned by members on or after July 1, 2013, no additional months of service shall be credited for unused sick leave earned on or after July 1, 2013.
-In calculating credited service on or after July 1, 2013, the lesser number of months between the additional months of service credited for unused sick leave earned on or before June 30, their sick leave accruals during their employment.
+In calculating credited service on or after July 1, 2013, the lesser number of months between the additional months of service credited for unused sick leave earned on or before June 30, 2013, and months of unused sick leave available to members at the time of their retirement shall be used.